-The Health Research Authority is an arm’s length body of the Department of Health (DH), which operates within a Framework Agreement with DH and the Care Bill 2014 which governs its functions.
+The Health Research Authority is an arm’s length body of the Department of Health (DH), which operates within a Framework Agreement with DH and the Care Act 2014 which governs its functions.

 In making decisions and undertaking actions, the HRA takes account of the NHS Constitution, a statute which brings together in one place the rights and responsibilities of staff and patients when using NHS services and the values and principles which underpin the NHS.

 The HRA lays its Annual Report and Accounts before Parliament, and robust public and parliamentary accountability arrangements are in place between the DH and the HRA to ensure good communication and effective collaborative working between the two organisations.
-Monthly sponsorship and quarterly accountability meetings are held which provide a mechanism for the DH to assure itself of the HRA’s delivery of its objectives.
+Quarterly accountability meetings are held which provide a mechanism for the DH to assure itself of the HRA’s delivery of its objectives.

 The HRA is governed by a Board that functions as a corporate decision-making body.
-The Board is composed of five non-executive directors (including the Chair) and three executive directors (including the Chief Executive).
+The Board is composed of five non-executive directors (including the Chair) and three executive directors.
 The HRA is committed to openness and transparency with Board meetings held in public and Board papers and minutes available on the HRA website.

 The Board has established two sub-committees; the Audit and Risk Committee and the Pay and Remuneration Committee.